-People seek high-calorie foods in tough timesJanuary 22nd, 2013 in Psychology & Psychiatry /
+People seek high-calorie foods in tough timesJanuary 22, 2013 in Medicine & Health / Psychology & Psychiatry

 Bad news about the economy could cause you to pack on the pounds, according to a new study published in Psychological Science, a journal of the Association for Psychological Science.